ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 ![ExternalRF Color](../../assets/images/txprep-clr-externalRF.jpg)
 </figure>

 For Radios equipped with Internal ExpressLRS modules, like the RadioMaster Zorro, set the Internal RF Module to **CRSF** Protocol and the External RF Module to OFF if you want to use the Internal ExpressLRS module instead of an external one.
-If for some reason, you cannot find the CRSF Protocol under the Internal RF Modes, activate the CRSF Internal module via your Radio's `System Menu -> Hardware`, `Internal Module Type`.
+If for some reason, you cannot find the CRSF Protocol under the Internal RF Modes, activate the CRSF Internal module via your Radio's `System Menu -> Hardware`, `Internal Module`.

 <figure markdown>
 ![InternalRF BW](../../assets/images/txprep-bw-internalRF.jpg)